DecruKeanu/The-Director/README.md

 **Peak**

 The peak stage starts with writing the stage to the HUD same as the BuildUp.
-It will aslo update the stress the same way as the BuildUp stage.
-The first time this function gets called in this cycle the function will decide which type of enemy will spawn based on the stress level in the previous stage.
-Then it will spawn the new enemies and the frequency will depend on the stress level in the buildup stage.
+It will also update the stress the same way as the BuildUp stage.
+The first time this function gets called in this cycle it will decide which type of enemy will spawn based on the stress level in the previous stage.
+Then it will spawn the new enemies and the spawn frequency will depend on the max stress level in the buildup stage.

 ```c#
     void Peak()